n3coalition/Vim-Profile/README.md

 # Vim-Profile
-My Vim setup for setting up new devices. \n
+My Vim setup for setting up new devices.
 Solarized Theme required for theme settings.